Canonical link element: Semantic tag

 The canonical link element can be either used in the semantic HTML or sent with the HTTP header of a document.
 For non HTML documents, the HTTP header is an alternate way to set a canonical URL.

 By the HTML 5 standard, the HTML element must be within the section of the document.

 Self-hyperlink

 Some sites such as Stack Overflow have on-page hyperlinks which link to a clean URL of themselves.
-Usability benefits are facilitating copying the hyperlink target URL or title if the browser or a browser extension offers a "Copy link text" context menu option for hyperlinks, the ability for the original URL to be retrieved from a saved page if not stored by the browser into a comment inside the file, as well as the ability to duplicate the opened page into a new tab right next to the currently opened one if the browser lacks such a feature.
+Doing so benefits usability: such hyperlinks facilitate copying the hyperlink URL or title (if the browser or a browser extension offers a "Copy link text" context menu option for hyperlinks), they enable retrieving the original URL from a saved page (in case the browser didn't store the URL in the file, as a comment), and they enable duplicating the opened page into a new tab next to the current one (in case the browser otherwise lacks such a feature).

 When the same or very similar content is accessible from multiple URLs, search engines like Google can get confused.
 For example, the following URLs might all show the exact same page: